berkozero/noteRAG/README.md

 ## Recent Updates

+### Backend as Source of Truth
+The latest update implements a robust Backend as Source of Truth pattern:
+- Python server generates and manages all note IDs
+- Client sends only necessary data (text, title, timestamp) when creating notes
+- Server-side validation ensures data integrity
+- Proper error handling for network issues
+- Extension works offline with local cache when server is unavailable

 ### Question-Answering Capability
-The latest version now features an AI-powered question-answering system that allows you to ask natural language questions about your saved notes.
+The extension features an AI-powered question-answering system that allows you to ask natural language questions about your saved notes.
 Unlike basic search, this system:

 - Understands the semantic meaning of your questions
 - Retrieves the most relevant notes as context